GoogleCloudPlatform/cloud-builders/gke-deploy/README.md

 # GKE Deploy

-** Warning: This builder is experimental and is very likely to change in breaking ways at this time. **
+** Warning: This cloud builder is experimental and will very likely to change in breaking ways at this time. **

-This tool deploys an application to a GKE cluster in a way that follows Google's recommended best practices.
+This tool deploys an application to a GKE cluster, following Google's recommended best practices.

 ## gke-deploy vs kubectl